 “I wish that more writers commanded Holloway’s ability to write a small book about big ideas … His excellence as a spiritual agent provocateur lies in sticking to the essentials of his argument”

 Richard Holloway was Bishop of Edinburgh and Primus of the Scottish Episcopal Church.
 A former Gresham Professor of Divinity and Chairman of the Joint Board of the Scottish Arts Council and Scottish Screen, he is a fellow of the Royal Society of Edinburgh.
-His books include On Forgiveness, Looking in the Distance, Godless Morality, Doubts and Loves, Between the Monster and the Saint and Leaving Alexandria, which won the PEN/Ackerley Prize 2013 and was shortlisted for the Orwell Prize 2013.
+His books include On Forgiveness, Looking in the Distance, Godless Morality, Doubts and Loves, Between the Monster and the Saint, Waiting for the Last Bus and Leaving Alexandria, which won the PEN/Ackerley Prize 2013 and was shortlisted for the Orwell Prize 2013.
 Richard Holloway has written for many newspapers in Britain, including The Times, Guardian, Observer, Herald and the Scotsman.
 He has also presented many series for BBC television and radio.